HD 45350

+Description

-This is an ordinary G-type main-sequence star with a stellar classification of G5 V, which indicates it is generating energy through core hydrogen fusion.
+HD 45350 is a G-type star with a stellar classification of G5 V or K0III.
 Age estimates are in the range of 6–7 billion years and it has an absolute magnitude of 4.45, placing it about 0.8 magnitudes above the main sequence.
 The star is chromospherically quiet but metal-rich with a projected rotational velocity of 4.7 km/s.
 The mass of the star is about the same as the Sun, but it is 24% larger in radius and is a radiating 43% higher luminosity.

 The star HD 45350 is named Lucilinburhuc.
 The name was selected in the NameExoWorlds campaign by Luxembourg, during the 100th anniversary of the IAU.
 The Lucilinburhuc fortress was built in 963 by the founder of Luxembourg, Count Siegfried.
 The year 2019-2020 class of 3B from the Luxembourgish Echternach high school won the contest to name both the star and its planet.